-Mrs K Mannion (Infant School) and Mrs P English (Junior School) are our Maths Curriculum Leaders.
+Mrs J Ketley (Infant School) and Mrs P English (Junior School) are our Maths Curriculum Leaders.

 Mathematics is a life skill and provides a way of viewing and making sense of the world.
 It can be used to analyse and communicate information and ideas and to tackle a range of practical tasks and real life problems.
 We want the children at Chalfont St. Giles Village School to enjoy learning mathematical concepts.
 We use Mathematics to enrich the children's learning experiences and to provide them with a useful tool for everyday life.

 We aim to: